 Tents can be substantial in weight, but they still need to get from point A to point B.

-Packing your tent improperly can make for an uncomfortable trek and may even lead to injury.
-In this guide, we will cover the most common ways to carry your tent, as well as how to attach a sleeping bag to a backpack or rucksack.
+Packing your shelter improperly can make for an uncomfortable trek and may even lead to injury.
+In this guide, we will cover the most common ways to carry your tent, as well as how to attach a sleeping bag to a backpack.

 Methods of Carrying Your Tent and Sleeping Bag While Hiking